-When you see in-network providers they will bill us directly.
-If you see an out-of-network provider as allowed under this plan, we may choose to pay you or to pay the provider directly.
-Unless we have agreed to do so in writing and to the extent allowed by law, we will not accept an assignment to an out-of-network provider under this group agreement.
+When you see a provider they will bill us directly.
+We may choose to pay you or to pay the provider directly.
+Unless we have agreed to do so and to the extent allowed by law, we will not accept an assignment to a provider under this group policy.
 This may include:

 - The benefits due

 - The right to receive payments

-- Any claim you make for damages resulting from a breach, or alleged breach, of the terms of this group agreement
+- Any claim you make for damages resulting from a breach, or alleged breach, of the terms of this group policy

 To request assignment you must complete an assignment form.
-The assignment form is available from the contract holder.
+The assignment form is available from the policyholder.
 The completed form must be sent to us for consent.